-The continuity powers could therefore apply after either a property transfer or a share transfer.
-The purpose of these provisions is to ensure the provision of such services and facilities as are required to enable either the transferred bank to operate effectively or the transferree to operate the transferred business effectively (as applicable).
-These continuity powers may only be exercised for this purpose.
-163 In addition the Bank of England (or the Treasury as applicable) must aim so far as reasonably practicable to preserve or include provision for reasonable consideration and any other provision expected in arm's length arrangements.
+197 A "residual bank" is a bank all or part of whose business has been transferred in accordance with section 11(2)(b), 12(2), ensure the provision of such services and facilities as are required to enable either the transferred bank to operate effectively or the transferee to operate the transferred business effectively (as applicable).
+These continuity powers may only be exercised for this purpose.163 In addition the Bank of England (or the Treasury as applicable) must aim so far as reasonably practicable to preserve or include provision for reasonable consideration and any other provision expected in arm's length arrangements.